Mehni/Elemental-Boomalopes/README.md

 # Elemental-Boomalopes

 Boomalopes that do more than go boom.
-Now also with Elemental Rats!
+Now also with Elemental Boomrats!

 These special boomalopes all mastered one of the Elements of RimWorld: Smoke, Firefoam, Stun and EMP.
 Some of them go boom, some of them go zap.
 Others go poof!